Work safely - arrangements for COVID-19

 COVID-19 induction training must be completed by all staff.

-A training package, developed by the NHSF, can be completed on HSELanD.
+A training package, developed by the NHSF, can be completed on HSeLanD.
 A certificate of attendance will be issued to participants.

 Employees must also be made familiar with local arrangements for preventing the spread of COVID-19.